scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 A more meaningful benchmark for DESI is the number of frames that can be processed during a given amount of time using a given number of nodes.
 We call this specific throughput metric "frames per node hour".
 We performed these frames per node hour benchmarks with a full exposure (30 frames), instead of a single frame, on either 19 or 9 nodes for Haswell and KNL, respectively.
-Though a single exposure is still a relatively small test because DESI expects to collect 50 or more exposures per night, it much more closely approaches the real DESI workload than the single frame benchmark.
-One feature encoded in this benchmark which is not captured in the speed benchmark is the increasingly important role that MPI overhead begins to play in multi-node jobs, which is a real factor the DESI will have to contend with during its large processing runs.
+Though a single exposure is still a relatively small test because DESI expects to collect 30 or more exposures per night (approximately 1000 frames), it much more closely approaches the real DESI workload than the single frame benchmark.
+One feature encoded in this benchmark which is not captured in the speed benchmark is the increasingly important role that MPI overhead begins to play in multi-node jobs, which is a real factor with which DESI will have to contend during its large processing runs.
 The frames per node hour results are plotted in Figure :ref:`framespernodehour`.
 While the increases in specific throughput we have obtained are more modest than the raw speedup, these values are a more accurate representation of the actual improvements in DESI's processing capability.
 For this reason we emphasize that we were able to achieve a 5-7x specific throughput increase instead of the (more exciting but less meaningful) 7-10x in raw processing speed.

 .. figure:: figures/frames_per_node_hour.png